 “We read the proofs of My Ántonia together in Jaffrey early in the morning the following summer.
 Willa Cather liked to read proofs out of doors whenever it was possible; and one could always find convenient rocks to sit against in the woods near the Shattuck Inn.
 Those were wonderful mornings, full of beauty and pleasure,” says Lewis.

 My Ántonia was Cather’s fourth book, published in 1918.
-Here’s NWW’S recent post about this remarkable novel: Willa Cather’s My Ántonia: An Unusually Beautiful Read.
+Here’s NWW’S post about this remarkable novel: Willa Cather’s My Ántonia: An Unusually Beautiful Read.

 When in Jaffrey, Cather “lived with a simple sense of physical well-being, of weather, and of country solitude,” an ideal balance to her otherwise city existence.